Explore London

 Address: Bankside London

-Telephone: (0)20 7887 8888
+Telephone: +44 20 7887 8888

-Housed in the former Bankside Power Station, which has been transformed by Swiss Architects Herzog & de Meuron into a spectacular new modern building, the Tate Modern is Britain's new National Museum of Modern Art.
-It showcases an exhaustive collection from 1900 to the present day, including works by Dalí, Picasso, Matisse, Rothko and Warhol, as well as exhibitions by contemporary artists.
-There is also an exceptional roof café, which affords spectacular views over London and an impressive gift shop.
+Housed in the former Bankside Power Station, which has been transformed by Swiss Architects Herzog &amp; de Meuron into a spectacular new modern building, the Tate Modern is Britain's greatest museum of modern art.
+It showcases an exhaustive collection, featuring works from 1900 to the present day, including works by Dalí, Picasso, Matisse, Rothko and Warhol, as well as temporary exhibitions by contemporary artists.
+There is also an exceptional roof café, which affords spectacular views over London, and an impressive gift shop.
+A must-see attraction for visitors to London, you will be sorely remiss to pass up a visit to the Tate Modern.<br /><br />

 National Gallery